kaustuv123/Missing-Object-Detection/README.md

 - Target performance: >5 FPS at 640x480 resolution
 - Performance will vary based on hardware capabilities
 - CUDA acceleration available if supported hardware is present

+## Deployment Considerations

+While containerization with Docker was attempted, the build process was found to be time-consuming (taking approximately an hour to complete) due to the large dependencies and complex setup requirements.
+As a result, the project is currently optimized for direct installation and execution on the host system.
+This approach provides better performance and faster setup times while maintaining all the functionality of the pipeline.